 Based on our Ranking Methodology, the following are the 15 best LPN programs in Florida (Online & Campus).

 The rich academic legacy of more than 60 years makes Pasco-Hernando State College an ideal destination to pursue a dream career in the healthcare field.
 The campus located in suburban New Port Richey city offers a meticulously designed learning experience for your professional growth.
 The college boasts a variety of student-support services which includes career planning, leadership development, and personality enhancement among others.

-The 3-semester LPN program at PHSC helps you to gain critical nursing attributes.
-The curriculum includes theory classes, laboratory practices, and clinical sessions, all combined in a perfectly seamless manner.
+One of the popular LPN programs in Florida, this curriculum helps you gain critical nursing attributes.
+The 3-semester program includes theory classes, laboratory practices, and clinical sessions, all combined in a perfectly seamless manner.
 The college offers a day program starting in Spring and an evening program beginning in Fall, with each class restricting the enrollment only to 36 students.
 The former has classes from 8:00 AM - 2.00 PM, while the latter follows 3.00 PM - 9:30 PM schedule.
 To successfully earn the certificate, you are required to maintain more than 90% attendance throughout the program, score grade “C” or higher in all core courses, and clear TABE test with satisfactory results.

 With an unflinching commitment towards academic excellence, Jersey College, Jacksonville is a well-known LPN school in Florida.
 The practical nursing program of the college is rated among the best and helps you to kick start your career in the challenging yet fulfilling healthcare industry.
 The state-of-art infrastructure, distinguished faculty members, helpful administrative staff, and a host of student support services make sure that you will cherish every moment of your journey at the college.